apache/zeppelin/docs/interpreter/pig.md

 foreach b generate group, COUNT($1);
 ```

 The same as above, but use dynamic text form so that use can specify the variable maxAge in textbox.
 (See screenshot below).
-Dynamic form is a very cool feature of zeppelin, you can refer this [link]((../manual/dynamicform.html)) for details.
+Dynamic form is a very cool feature of Zeppelin, you can refer this [link]((../manual/dynamicform.html)) for details.

 ```
 %pig.query